ckallen29/Restaurant-Management-Web-App/README.md

 20: Added "buyProduct" method to interface

 AddProductController.java
+32-33: Injected ProductRepository into controller
-124-131: Created the controller for the "buyProduct" method, passing in the ProductId parameter and creating a productService referencing the ProductServiceImpl as a class, then redirecting to the product purchase confirmation page if purchase is confirmed and decrementing inventory of the product
+129-149: Created the controller for the "buyProduct" method, passing in the ProductId parameter and creating a productService referencing the ProductServiceImpl as a class, checks the inv attribute is greater than 0, then redirecting to the product purchase confirmation page if purchase is confirmed and decrementing inventory of the product; if not, redirects to the product purchase error page

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
     •  Add additional fields to the part entity for maximum and minimum inventory.